-By bringing their audience free samples, they put the product right in their consumer's hands.
+Giving their audience free samples helped them put the product right in their consumer’s hands.

 That got their audience talking, spreading the word about their product for free.

-Today, they still employ a similar strategy: they go wherever their audience is at.
+Today, they still employ a similar strategy: they go wherever their audience is.

-Whether that means sponsoring a music festival or creating top-notch culture content, they'll do it.
+Whether that means sponsoring a music festival or creating top-notch cultural content, they’ll do it.

 Red Bull focuses on three significant tactics to attract its target audience:

 - Publishing awesome content: The content that the Red Bull marketing team creates is on the same level as other major media outlets that their audience might consume content from.